dgaydukov/cert-spring5/files/spring5.md

 use one of default impl like `BeanPropertyRowMapper`, or if you need to get a map (key - columns, value- values) you can use `ColumnMapRowMapper`.

+If you want to manipulate the whole result set you can use `ResultSetExtractor`.

 By default spring boot searches for `schema.sql` and `data.sql` under `src/resources` and run these files on start to recreate db.
 You can change file location with this configs.
 ```